kid101/EncumbranceDemo/README.md

 Once the cake has been created, it can be sold to buyers by providing the cakeId, a buyer, to which the cake has to be sold and a boolean includeEncumbrance to demonstrate what would happen if the `Cake` is Consumed without it's `Expiry`.
 It'll throw a `missing encumbrance exception.`
-This can be done by passing `includeEncumbrance` as `true` also, if by any chance the cake has expired, the validation will fail and cake will not be sold.
+This can be done by passing `includeEncumbrance` as `false` also, if by any chance the cake has expired, the validation will fail and cake will not be sold.

 **Sell Cake**
-`flow start SellCakeInitiator cakeId: "1", buyer: "BuyerA", includeEncumbrance: false`
+`flow start SellCakeInitiator cakeId: "1", buyer: "BuyerA", includeEncumbrance: true`

 Go to `BuyerA` or `BuyerB` Node to consume the cake.
 The scrumptious cake created by our Corda Bakery can now be consumed by the buyer.